athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Pathfinder Society/Season 4/Combustive Zombie.md

   - name: ""

   - name: "Slow"
-    desc: "  A combustive zombie is permanently [[Conditions/Slowed 1|Slowed 1]] and can't use reactions."
+    desc: "  A combustive zombie is permanently [[Conditions/Slowed|Slowed 1]] and can't use reactions."

 abilities_mid:
   - name: ""
   - name: "Death Throes"
-    desc: "  When a combustive zombie dies, its body explodes in a 30-foot burst of fire and debris that deals 3d10 bludgeoning damage and 3d10 fire damage to each creature in the area (DC 25 Reflex check save)."
+    desc: "  When a combustive zombie dies, its body explodes in a @Template[burst|distance:30] of fire and debris that deals 3d10 bludgeoning damage and 3d10 fire damage to each creature in the area (DC 25 Reflex check save)."

 attacks:
   - name: ""